Women overseeing various charts on computer screens

 If you dive deep into machine learning, you may come across linear algebra and calculus.
 But don’t worry, even though these topics sound scary, much of the heavy lifting is done by the software tools and libraries that data analysts use every day.
 It’s more about understanding and using mathematical concepts rather than crunching numbers and solving equations.

 While the math is significant, it’s not the whole story.
-Having problem-solving skills, the know-how to clean and wrangle data, coding abilities, and most importantly, the capacity to clearly communicate results are all as vital in data analytics as mathematical proficiency.
+Having problem-solving skills, the know-how to clean and wrangle data, coding abilities, and the capacity to clearly communicate results are all as vital as mathematical proficiency.

 Why Data Analysis Is Harder than Coding